kdflint/bigbluebutton-ship/README.md

 Adds to BBB deployment

-1. our custom default.pdf - see BBB documentation for path
+1. our custom default.pdf, copied to `/var/www/bigbluebutton-default/default.pdf`
 2. speed test images - see code for path
 3. Also, we have customizations to bbb-api.php